EntropySynthetica/notable/notes/kubectl Notes.md

 Check what version of kubectl you have
 `kubectl version --client`

-Check what versionof kubectl and the version of k8s you are managing `kubectl version`
+Check what version of kubectl and the version of k8s you are managing `kubectl version`

 ## Install kubectl via APT